bhenggoh/ticketsDAPP/README.md

 <img width="228" alt="image" src="https://user-images.githubusercontent.com/116928888/205494865-4f6535e1-29db-4527-b0f0-e2d3091ac670.png">
 </p>

-## Step :three: - Get your secret key and URL
+## Step :three: - Get your secret key :secret: and URL

 Go to the IFTTT main page (click on the IFTTT icon on the top left side of the screen).
 Enter "webhook" in the search field.